| Hollywood Meazzi (pronounced "may-ah-tze") manufactured

 floor tom I've ever played.

-with Ludwig" (Batterie Hipercussion Percussioni magazine,
+Ludwig" (Batterie Hipercussion Percussioni magazine, February

-history does repeat itself.
+does repeat itself.

 |